hellonarrativ/api-docs/docs/clickmate.rst

-On click, our system will create a SmartLink in your account if `dermstore.com.example` is one of the domains we handle for you.
+On click, our system will create a SmartLink in your account if `dermstore.com.example` is one of the domains we handle.
 If the link is matched, an auction takes place on the link in order to redirect to the appropriate destination.
 If there is no match or auction, the link will just be redirected to the original URL.